chwnam/naran-boilerplate/includes/modules/README.md

 Directory for modules
 ---------------------
-Naran boilerplace code (hereafter, CPBN.
+Naran boilerplate code (hereafter, CPBN.
 'CPBN' is a term used call the project itself, because every 'N-B-P-C' term is going to be replaced.) supports loose-coupled modules.

 All modules are stored in this directory.
-To find files quickly and easily, please group your files into a sub-directory.
+To find files quickly and easily, please group your files into a subdirectory.

 CPBN modules follow WordPress coding style.